keithalewis/math/uf.md

 A _funding account_ is more complicated than it might seem at first blush.
 A _funding desk_ provides a liquid market in a native currency to traders for _funding_ their trades.
-One way to think of it is as a perpetual bond; for unit notional you get a daily stream of coupons.
-The coupons are not constant but they are known at the beginning of each period[^6] and are usually tied to short term market rates.
+One way to think of it is like a perpetual bond; for unit notional you get a daily stream of coupons.
+The coupons are not constant but they are known at the beginning of each period[^6] and are usually tied to short-term market rates.
 A trading strategy involves many transactions in the market account and it is common to implicitly assume all holdings are reinvested in the account.
 A funding desk typically uses the _repurchase agreement_ market to supply the account.
 There are many individual transactions involved with funding accounts once you pull out your microscope.

-Trades often involve the exchange of more than two holdings, for example a fee or commission to a broker or market maker that enabled the trade.
+Trades often involve the exchange of more than two holdings, for example, a fee or commission to a broker or market maker that enabled the trade.
 These are accommodated by including the associated transactions as trades with the third parties involved.
 Perhaps these should be called